LaST-R1: Reinforcing Robotic Manipulation via Adaptive Physical Latent Reasoning: Methodology

-\textbf{Latent Representation.} To model temporal environmental dynamics, LaST-R1 autoregressively infers future states over a horizon $N_z$, yielding $N_z$ latent reasoning tokens.
+\textbf{Latent Representation.} To model temporal environmental dynamics, LaST-R1 VLA autoregressively infers future states over a horizon $N_z$, yielding $N_z$ latent reasoning embeddings.
 Prior methods extract these latents via average pooling~\cite{liu2026last} or auxiliary learnable parameters~\cite{cai2026internvla}, which often sacrifices fine-grained spatial structures or injects undesired inductive biases into the learned latent space.
-To overcome this, we construct latent tokens using DINOv3~\cite{simeoni2025dinov3}, a state-of-the-art vision foundation model.
+To overcome this, we construct latent embeddings using DINOv3~\cite{simeoni2025dinov3}, a state-of-the-art vision foundation model.
 Specifically, we extract its \texttt{<CLS>} token ($f_{\text{d}} \in \mathbb{R}^{ 1 \times 4096}$) as a holistic image embedding and apply top-$k$ ($k$ = 2560) selection based on feature magnitude along the channel dimension.
 These selected latent targets align with the hidden size of the VLA embedding while preserving the most salient visual components.
-By harnessing DINOv3's structurally rich and semantically dense feature space, the extracted \texttt{<CLS>} token serves as a highly informative cognitive anchor, facilitating accurate modeling of physical dynamics.
-Crucially, these latent targets are precomputed offline, fully decoupling the foundation model from the policy to ensure zero additional computational overhead during both training and inference.
+By harnessing DINOv3's structurally rich and semantically dense feature space, the extracted \texttt{<CLS>} token serves as a strong semantic prior, facilitating accurate modeling of physical dynamics.
+Crucially, these latent targets are precomputed offline, effectively decoupling the foundation model from the policy to ensure no additional overhead during both training and inference.
 We systematically compare this approach with prior latent representation formats in Section~\ref{exp:ae} to further validate its effectiveness.